pawelzell/type-aware-scheduler-k8s/README.md

 To reset the cluster on each master and worker node execute:

-`sudo kubeadm reset`
+`./cluster-reset.sh`

-To make metrics-server work on bare metal cluster, some simple configuration needs to be done yet.
+NOTE: metrics-server does not work yet on our cluster.